automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Turanoceratops.md

 # Turanoceratops
-## Description: What was this ceratopsian doing in late Cretaceous Asia?
+## What was this ceratopsian doing in late Cretaceous Asia?